-Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit, if eligible for a permit; Purchasing, possessing, or receiving from an unpermitted or improperly permitted vessel; Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failure to submit affidavits or other required forms in a quota fishery; 15 II Purchasing, possessing, or receiving catch without a dealer or registered buyer permit, when transaction is not reported consistent with requirements of dealer permit; Purchasing, possessing, or receiving catch when required reports are delinquent; Failure to provide accurate logbooks or other reports; Failing to comply with VMS/days at sea reporting.
-16 Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit if ineligible for a permit; Altering, erasing, or mutilating a permit or application; III Providing false information in connection with application, declaration, record, logbook entry, or report if the information is material; Failing to have an operational and NMFS-approved VMS unit onboard.
-Fishing for, taking, retaining, receiving, processing, or possessing particularly vulnerable, depleted, or overfished species without a required permit; Tampering with, damaging, destroying, altering, or in any way distorting, rendering useless, inoperative, ineffective, or inaccurate the VMS or VMS unit.
-IV Failing to minimize catch of prohibited species.
+Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failure to submit affidavits or other required forms in a quota fishery; Delivering catch to a non-permitted first receiver, or purchasing, possessing, or receiving catch without a dealer or registered buyer permit, when the transaction is not reported consistent with requirements of dealer permit; Purchasing, possessing, or receiving catch when required reports are delinquent; Failing to provide accurate logbooks or other reports; Failing to complete and obtain an IFQ transaction approval code prior to transporting IFQ species from the landing location; Failing to have sufficient IFQ allocation in either the vessel account or its linked shareholder account at the time of the advance notification of landing; Failing to comply with VMS/days at sea reporting.
+Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit if ineligible for a permit; Altering, erasing, or mutilating a permit or application; III Providing false information in connection with application, declaration, record, logbook entry, or report if the information is material; Failing to have an operational and NMFS-approved VMS unit onboard.
+Fishing for, taking, retaining, receiving, processing, or possessing particularly vulnerable, depleted, or overfished species without a required permit; IV Tampering with, damaging, destroying, altering, or in any way distorting, rendering useless, inoperative, ineffective, or inaccurate the VMS or VMS unit. ı v Failing to minimize catch of prohibited species.
 V

-VIOLATIONS REGARDING TIME, AREA, EFFORT, OR SECTOR RESTRICTIONS

-EFFORT, OR SECTOR RESTRICTIONS Fishing with excess crew; Entering a closed area or transiting a closed area with gear not properly stowed; 17 Subsistence or sport/recreational fishing: a) out of season (including zero bag limit closures); b) in a closed area, or c) illegally in the EEZ; Ι Engaging in recreational fishing while aboard a vessel engaged in commercial fishing or possessing in excess of regulatory limits fish caught as bycatch while trawling; Fish for, or take and retain, any species of salmon in violation of any notice, or in violation of any applicable area, season, species, zone, gear, daily bag limit, or length restriction; Fishing in violation of a maximum retainable amount.
-Fishing in a closed area or during a closed season; 18 Entering a closed area or transiting a closed area with gear not properly stowed; 19 Π Failure to comply with permit restrictions or IFQ transfer requirements.
+VIOLATIONS REGARDING TIME, AREA, EFFORT, OR SECTOR RESTRICTIONS Fishing with excess crew; Entering a closed area or transiting a closed area with gear not properly stowed; Subsistence or sport/recreational fishing: a) out of season (including zero bag limit closures); b) in a closed area, or c) illegally in the EEZ; Engaging in recreational fishing while aboard a vessel engaged in commercial fishing or possessing in excess of regulatory limits fish caught as bycatch while trawling; Fishing for, or taking and retaining, any species of salmon in violation of any notice, or in violation of any applicable area, season, species, zone, gear, daily bag limit, or length restriction; Fishing in violation of a maximum retainable amount.
+I Fishing in a closed area or during a closed season; Entering a closed area or transiting a closed area with gear not properly stowed; Failing to comply with permit restrictions or IFQ transfer requirements; Fishing in multiple IFQ management areas on a single trip except as authorized.
+II

-17 Entering or transiting a closed area may be either a level I offense or a level II offense, depending on: (1) the nature of the area; (2) how far into the area the vessel travels; and (3) how long the vessel is in the area.
-It is an offense level I if the impact to the resource was minor because, for example, the closed area in which the violation occurred was relatively large, or the distance and time in the closed area was relatively short.
-It is an offense level II if the impact to the resource was moderate because, for example, the closed area in which the violation occurred was relatively short.
-It is an offense level II if the impact to the resource was moderate because, for example, the closed area in which the violation occurred was relatively small, or the distance and time in the closed area was relatively long.
+&lt;sup>42 Entering or transiting a closed area may be either a level I offense or a level II offense, depending on: (1) the nature of the area; (2) how far into the area the vessel travels; and (3) how long the vessel is in the area.
+It is an offense level I if the impact to the resource or regulatory regime was minor because, for example, the closed area in which the violation occurred was relatively large, or the distance and time in the closed area was relatively short.
+It is an offense level II if the impact to the resource or regulatory regime was moderate because, for example, the closed area in which the violation occurred was relatively small, or the distance and time in the closed area was relatively long.